mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/1.3.4/index.md

 ### Bug fixes

-- Because Grafana cannot be enabled for Federated Clusters, the federated Grafana dashboard ConfigMap was removed.
+- Because Grafana is not enabled on attached Clusters, the Grafana dashboard card was removed from the UI.
 (COPS-6999)

 - Advance federated `traefik-forward-auth` to version 3.01 to address security issues.